LGBTQ rights in the Cook Islands: Laws regarding same-sex sexual activity

-(c) Being the lessor or landlord of any premises, or the agent of the lessor or landlord, lets the premises or any part thereof with the knowledge that the premises are to be used as a place of resort for the commission of indecent acts between males, or that dome part thereof is to be so used, or is wilfully a party to the continued use of the premises or any part thereof as a place of resort for the commission of such acts as aforesaid.
+(c) Being the lessor or landlord of any premises, or the agent of the lessor or landlord, lets the premises or any part thereof with the knowledge that the premises are to be used as a place of resort for the commission of indecent acts between males, or that some part thereof is to be so used, or is wilfully a party to the continued use of the premises or any part thereof as a place of resort for the commission of such acts as aforesaid.

 Sections 152 and 153 of the Criminal Code set the age of consent for vaginal intercourse at 16.
 Lesbian sex is not mentioned at all in local laws, as was the case in the laws of the former British Empire.

 Crimes Bill 2017

 Announced in August 2017, the draft Crimes Bill 2017 would decriminalise same-sex sexual activity between men.
 Public submissions to the parliamentary committee examining the bill began on 9 August.
 Due to the June 2018 general elections, public consultations on the bill were put on hold.
 However, following opposition from churches, a committee reinstated the ban on 5 November 2019 and inserted a clause extending the ban to women.
 In response, the Democratic Party called for a review, stating that the reinsertion of the clauses "breach[es] the United Nations Declaration of Human Rights ... and the nation's own Constitution".
 The Cook Islands Tourism Industry Council has expressed concerns the bill could negatively affect the islands' tourism industry.

 The bill has received the support of Marie Pa Ariki, an influential tribal chief, who has called the anti-gay law "unfair".
 Conversely, the Religious Advisory Council has expressed concerns of foreign "pressure" to abandon "Christian principles", which led to calls of irony as Christianity itself is a foreign addition to Cook Islander culture.

 Parliament was set to debate the bill in September 2020, however, media and news came out that several Cook Islands bills had been "deferred" to 2021 within the committee stage - due to COVID-19.

 In 2022, the debate was again postponed to March 2023.